-Using the new BIFs tuple_size/1 and byte_size/1, introduced in R12B, gives the compiler and the runtime system more opportunities for optimization.
-Another advantage is that the new BIFs can help Dialyzer to find more bugs in your program.
+Using the BIFs tuple_size/1 and byte_size/1 gives the compiler and the runtime system more opportunities for optimization.
+Another advantage is that the BIFs give Dialyzer more type information.

-7.3.6 split_binary/2
+7.3.6 split binary/2

 It is usually more efficient to split a binary using matching instead of calling the split_binary/2 function.
 Furthermore, mixing bit syntax matching and split_binary/2 can prevent some optimizations of bit syntax matching.